SuperOfficeDocs/superoffice-docs/docs/developer-portal/create-app/native-app.md

     ![Enter redirect URL -screenshot][img4]

-6. Set the technical contact for your app.
+6. You will be set the technical contact for your app.
+Click *Clear* to choose another technical contact by email address.

     ![-screenshot][img5]